Providence pumps up a benefit to new moms, thanks to health reform

 August 09, 2013

-Providence has decided to make breast pumps available with direct insurance billing and no copay through all of its lactation clinics in the Portland area, starting with the Postpartum Care Center at Providence St. Vincent Medical Center
+Providence has decided to make breast pumps available with direct insurance billing and no copay through all of its lactation clinics in the Portland area, starting with the Providence Mother and Baby Clinic, Providence St. Vincent Medical Center.

 The new service kicked off Aug.
 1 – not coincidentally, also the start of World Breastfeeding Week and the first anniversary of the Affordable Care Act.

-“Moms were really struggling to get the pumps,” said Kellee Jamieson, manager of the Postpartum Care Center at Providence St. Vincent.
+“Moms were really struggling to get the pumps,” said Kellee Jamieson, manager of the Providence Mother and Baby Clinic, Providence St. Vincent Medical Center.
 “With our program, we’re able to dispense the pump on the spot with no waiting, seven days a week, holidays included.”

 The health care reform law requires nearly all insurance companies to cover the full cost of a breast pump for new mothers, without any copays or deductibles, Jamieson said.